weichkai/footPressureSensor/README.md

 ## Visualizing Data
-1. Open program "viz_generate_frames.py"
+1. Synchronize data with video
+2. Run index_find.py to get a plot showing each peak’s index (each peak is when the most pressure is on the foot -> when foot is flat).
+3. Edit your walking videos to ensure they start and end with the entire (flat) foot on the ground.
-2. Change the location and names of the video and h5 data file (recorded above) in the code to match your folder structure
+4. Open the program viz_generate_frames.py and use the command “python viz_generate_frames.py data/2024-07-25_normal_shoes/nrshoes_left_stone2.h5 data/2024-07-25_normal_shoes/nrshoes_left_stone2.MOV”.
+Remember to update the file paths and names to match your folder structure.
-3. Run program "viz_generate_frames.py"
+5. Run the program viz_generate_frames.py, and all the frames will be generated in your output folder.
+6. Run frames_to_video.py to create a video from all the frames you generated.

 # Data